hessman/pokenode/README.md

 You can safely delete a .pok, it will delete its entry in the database.

-* Use `pokenode -R pikachu.pok` to safely remove pikachu.pok.
+* Use `pokenode -R pikachu.pok` to safely remove a .pok file.

 Finally you can encounter a random pokemon but **it will be more difficult** to .catch() it.